So, you notice that your CPU is being consumed by one main thing. This is the mds_stores and its pretty much the only thing that uses the CPU.

 The database is too large for the CPU.
 This may cause issues with your hard drive as you use your computer.

 Clearing out your CPU might be in order to make sure your Spotlight and laptop can keep functioning going forward.
 Having your database being overloaded can stall anything you might want to do in the future with the Spotlight feature and slow down your computer.

 Usually, it shouldn’t take too long for your system to index a file into the system.
 There may be other reasons why it’s taking so long.
 Usually, it’s that the CPU is backed up and not working as effortlessly as it should.

 Getting rid of and cleaning up some of your files may be a good move going forward to make sure your system and device is working flawlessly.
 The longest it should take is 45 minutes.
 If it is taking any longer, you may want to find a way to clear or clean up your CPU.

 If you want to get rid of the mds_stores high cpu, then you need to get rid of some of the content in your hard drive so that the mds_stores data server on your Mac isn’t trying to index as much on your hard drive.
 The fewer data on your hard drive, the less data that mds_stores will have to index.

-Since the metadata server has to index all of the directories so that you can make a quite search in spotlight, it’ll benefit you if you deleted someone of the directories.
+Since the metadata server has to index all of the directories so that you can make a quiet search in spotlight, it’ll benefit you if you deleted some of the directories.

 This means that the mds doesn’t have to index a lot of files meaning that it doesn’t need that much power to run.